“Adopt a safer way and live to play another day.”

 8. Grip your paddle as if you are shaking someone’s hand.
 Too strong of a grip over time can lead to physical issues in your upper extremity.

 9. Avoid rushing to get the ball.
+Get in front of the ball.
 Let it come to you.

 10. Avoid running backwards (backpedaling).
 Instead pivot 90 degrees and sidestep or turn 180 and run towards the baseline if necessary.
 Practice retrieving lobs before attempting this type of return during a game.